 One of the benefits of technology in education is the ability to easily organize and distribute information and assignments.

-Instead of keeping paper records of everything, teachers can catalog their students' progress digitally.
+Instead of keeping paper records of everything, teachers can catalog their students’ progress digitally.
 They can also list everything that is expected from students online.
-If a student loses a paper assignment, or if she fails to write something down, she could easily access an online copy of the expectations.
+If a student loses a paper assignment or forgets to write something down, she could easily access an online copy.

 By putting everything in a single, central location, EdTech can significantly increase the overall efficiency of educators and institutions.

 Communication is a big way that technology helps educators, students and parents.
 In a K-12 setting, teachers can communicate with parents through email or forums like Google Classroom.
 Parents can also be given access to up-to-date grades and assignments.